mokshaproject/moksha/docs/main/Middleware.rst

     * Handles dispatching moksha applications, which can be any WSGI app or Controller.
     * Handles dispatching to individual widgets, which are simply `ToscaWidgets <http://toscawidgets.org>`_
     * Sets up `SQLAlchemy` database engines for each application
+    * Loads all application configuration
+    * Initializes the :doc:`LiveWidget` callback registry
     * Initializes applications data models
-    * Loads all application configuration
     * Sets up the moksha resource connectors
-    * Sets up the stomp callback registry

 Using the MokshaMiddleware
 --------------------------